 Generally the most emotional issue that must be resolved in a divorce is child custody and visitation.
 We will work to secure a custodial arrangement and determine a visitation schedule that is in the best interest of our client.

-Alimony or separate support and maintenance, refers to money paid by one spouse to another either after filing, or before a divorce is granted or by order of the court.
-A determination of the amount of alimony is done using factors set forth in South Carolina Code of Laws.
+Separate Support and Maintenance refers to money paid by one spouse to another after the filing of an action and before a divorce is granted.
+Alimony refers to money paid by one spouse to another after a divorce is granted.
+While there is no specific formula for calculating alimony in South Carolina, the Court is required to consider factors set forth in the South Carolina Code of Laws to determine whether alimony is appropriate and if so, the type, duration, and amount that should be awarded.
 The firm works to ensure that the relevant factors have been explored and supporting facts clearly presented to the court in order to achieve the best result for our client.